pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-with-gke-auth.md

 # Enable authorization on remote GKE clusters by using Google Auth

-This section describes how to leverage Google Auth to add access-controlled visibility for a remote GKE cluster.
+This section describes how to use Google Auth to add access-controlled visibility for a remote GKE cluster.

 After the authorization is enabled, you can view your runtime resources on a remote cluster in Tanzu Application Platform GUI.
 For more information, see [View runtime resources on remote clusters](view-rsrcs-rbac-only-global.md).

-## <a id="googles-oidc-provider"></a> Leverage Google Auth
+## <a id="googles-oidc-provider"></a> Use Google Auth

-When leveraging Google's OIDC provider, the process of enabling authorization requires the following
-steps:
+Google's OIDC provider reduces the steps needed to enable authorization:

 1. Create OAuth credentials in Google Cloud
 1. Configure the Tanzu Application Platform GUI to view the remote GKE cluster